 Are there any after school activities available for students?

 - Yes, St. Luke's offers a variety of after school activities for all ages.
 Some are run by our faculty and staff while others are operated by outside local organizations.
-Examples include Teddy Tennis, Dance, Gymnastics, Cooking, Blue Runners, and Athletics.
+Examples include Teddy Tennis, Dance, Gymnastics, Cooking, Painting, Harp, Blue Runners, and Athletics.

 What standardized tests do St. Luke’s students take?